Sweeping Arrangements of Non-Piercing Curves in Plane: Introduction

-It is natural to attempt to generalize the result of Snoeyink and Hershberger to $k$-intersecting curves for $k>2$, i.e., sweep a set of $k$-intersecting curves with a sweep curve that maintains the invariant that the arrangement is $k$-intersecting throughout the sweep.
-Unfortunately, Snoeyink and Hershberger \cite{DBLP:conf/compgeom/SnoeyinkH89} show that this is not possible for $k>3$, and ask at the end of their paper what intersection property the sweep satisfies if we sweep an arrangement of $k$-intersecting curves.
+It is natural to attempt to generalize the result of Snoeyink and Hershberger to $k$-intersecting curves for $k>2$, i.e., sweep an arrangement of $k$-intersecting curves with a sweep curve that maintains the invariant that the arrangement is $k$-intersecting throughout the sweep.
+Unfortunately, Snoeyink and Hershberger~\cite{SnoeyinkH90} show that this is not possible for $k\ge 3$, and ask at the end of their paper what intersection property the sweep satisfies if we sweep an arrangement of $k$-intersecting curves.
 While we do not fully answer their question, we extend their result to show that we can maintain a more general property than 2-intersection while sweeping.
 Specifically, we show that if the input curves satisfy a topological condition of being \emph{non-piercing}, then we can sweep with a curve so that the arrangement satisfies this property throughout the sweep.
 For a Jordan curve $\gamma$, let $\tilde{\gamma}$ denote the bounded region defined by $\gamma$.
-Two Jordan curves $\alpha,\beta$ are said to be \emph{non-piercing} if $\tilde{\alpha}\setminus\tilde{\beta}$ is a path connected region, and a family of curves is non-piercing if they are non-piercing pairwise.
+Two Jordan curves $\alpha,\beta$ are said to be \emph{non-piercing} if $\tilde{\alpha}\,\setminus\,\tilde{\beta}$ is a path connected region, and a set of curves is non-piercing if every pair of curves in the arrangement is non-piercing.
 The main theorem we prove in this paper is the following.
+The notion of `sweeping' referred to in the theorem is formally defined in Section~\ref{sec:prelim}.

-\begin{restatable}[Sweeping non-piercing arrangements]{thm}{np} Let $\Gamma$ be a finite non-piercing family of curves.
-Given any $\gamma \in \Gamma$ and a point $P \in \tilde\gamma$, we can sweep $\Gamma$ with $\gamma$ so that at any point of time during the sweep, the curves remain non-piercing and $P$ remains within $\tilde{\gamma}$ \end{restatable}
+\begin{restatable}[Sweeping non-piercing arrangements]{theorem}{np} Let $\Gamma$ be a finite set of non-piercing curves.
+Given any $\gamma \in \Gamma$ and a point $P \in \tilde\gamma$, we can sweep $\AG$ with $\gamma$ so that throughout the process, $P$ remains within $\tilde{\gamma}$ and the curves remain non-piercing except at a finite number of instants in time. \end{restatable}